 Each year the Polish Studies Association holds a competition for a research award in the amount of $2,000.
 The award is intended to support active, graduate-level research on projects pertaining to Polish topics and in any discipline or methodology.
 It is not intended as a write-up award.
-Applications are due on July 1 and consist of a two-page description of the research project along with a schedule of the research plan (including the location of relevant documents) and a budget.
-Awards will be determined by September 1 and an official announcement of the award is made at the annual convention of the Association for Slavic, East European, and Eurasian Studies.
+Applications are due on September 1 and consist of a two-page description of the research project along with a schedule of the research plan (including the location of relevant documents) and a budget.
+Awards will be determined by November 1 and an official announcement of the award is made at the annual convention of the Association for Slavic, East European, and Eurasian Studies.
 All applicants for PSA awards must be current members of the Polish Studies Association.

 Please submit application materials to Kate Wroblewski (email@example.com) and Michał Wilczewski (firstname.lastname@example.org).

 The Aquila Polonica Prize is awarded every other year to the author of the best English-language article published (either online or in print) during the previous two years on any aspect of Polish studies.
 The award carries a $500 honorarium (thanks to the generous support of Aquila Polonica Publishing, which specializes in publishing the Polish experience of World War II), and is announced at the National Convention of the Association for Slavic, Eurasian, and East European Studies.
 Any article published in calendar years 2019 or 2020 will be eligible for the prize this year.
 Nominations and self-nominations should be sent to the prize committee by September 1.
 The winning publication will be determined by November 1 and will be awarded at the ASEEES Convention in New Orleans.

 Please submit article nominations directly to the prize committee:

 Jadwiga Biskupska (email@example.com)